MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.AzureStackStorage/v0.9.8.1/AzureRM.AzureStackStorage.md

 ### [Get-ACSShare](./Get-ACSShare.md)
-Gets a list of SMB shares used in the azure_2 Consistent Storage system.
+Gets a list of SMB shares used in the Azure Consistent Storage system.

 ### [Get-ACSStorageAccount](./Get-ACSStorageAccount.md)